-Upon notice of an alleged violation of Part IV of the Student Handbook, the Deputy Title IX Coordinator for Students will appoint a Title IX Investigator to review allegations of sexual misconduct.
-The Deputy Title IX Coordinator for Students, in his or her sole discretion, may appoint more than one Title IX Investigator or coinvestigators to review an alleged violation of Part IV of the Student Handbook.
+Upon notice of an alleged-Sexual Misconduct, the Deputy Title IX Coordinator for Students will appoint a Title IX Investigator to review allegations of Sexual Misconduct.
+The Deputy Title IX Coordinator for Students, in his or her sole discretion, may appoint more than one Title IX Investigator or co-investigators to review an allegation of Sexual Misconduct.
 Reported allegations of misconduct have varying degrees of complexity and severity.
 Therefore, the investigation procedures described below may vary.
-The Title IX Investigator will inquire, gather and review information about the reported student sexual misconduct and will evaluate the accuracy, credibility, and sufficiency of the information.
+The Title IX Investigator will inquire, gather and review information about the reported student Sexual Misconduct and will evaluate the accuracy, credibility, and sufficiency of the information.
 Incidents will not be forwarded for to a hearing officer unless there is reasonable cause to believe a policy has been violated.
-Reasonable cause is defined as some credible information to support each element of the offense, even if that information is merely a credible witness or Complainant statement.
+Reasonable cause is defined as some credible information to support each element of the offense, even if that information is merely a credible witness or Reporting Party statement.
 If it is determined that the information reported does not warrant an allegation, a policy warning letter may be issued to any individual involved to clarify the policy that was in question.
 Unsupported allegation with no credible information will not be forwarded to a hearing.
 When an initial report of misconduct by a third party does not identify the victim or the victim is not available, the Title IX Investigator will investigate the reported incident to fullest extent of the information available.
-When a Complainant is identified but is reluctant and/or refuses to participate in the investigative process and/or the sexual misconduct process entirely, TTUHSC El Paso will make every attempt to follow the wishes of the Complainant while weighing the interests of the university community and the possibility of a continuing threat.
-If the Complainant does not want to participate in the investigative process but has no aversion to TTUHSC El Paso pursuing conduct action with respect to the named Respondent, TTUHSC El Paso will proceed with the sexual misconduct process to the extent of the information available.
+When a reporting party is identified but is reluctant and/or refuses to participate in the investigative process and/or the sexual misconduct process entirely, TTUHSC El Paso will make every attempt to follow the wishes of the reporting party while weighing the interests of the university community and the possibility of a continuing threat.
+If the reporting party does not want to participate in the investigative process but has no aversion to TTUHSC El Paso pursuing conduct action with respect to the named responding party, TTUHSC El Paso will proceed with the sexual misconduct process to the extent of the information available.